-The schools clinic is staffed by a fully qualified Emergency Medical Technician, who is always on hand to help with all matters needing medical attention.
+The schools clinic is staffed by the School Nurse, who is always on hand to help with all matters needing medical attention.
 Whether your child is a diabetic, asthmatic, has serious food allergies or just needs a plaster or a comforting place to be for their tummy ache, they will be in good hands.
 If your child needs any specific medical attention regarding any pre-existing conditions, we are happy to work with you on making sure this can be achieved at the school.

 All medical information is submitted with applications to the school.